13 Best Hiking Trails near Nashville, TN

 Start out on the Nature Loop Trail and follow the blue markers to the Harpeth Woods Trail.
 A rich variety of trees are seen along the path, including mature cedar, oak, and beech.

 The first portion of the trail is the most strenuous, so reward yourself by taking a break halfway around the loop beside the Little Harpeth River.
 On your return, watch for evidence of a small rock quarry that dates to the 1930s, when public works used stone for road building in the park.
-The last stretch of trail takes you along a straight, flat corridor that is a portion of the historic Natchez Trace byway.
+The last stretch of the trail takes you along a straight, flat corridor that is part of the historic Natchez Trace byway.

 Address: Warner Park Nature Center, 7311 Highway 100, Nashville, Tennessee

 Located in Percy Warner Park, Mossy Ridge Trail is a 4.5-mile moderate loop that can be accessed by the easy one-mile Cane Connector Trail from the Warner Park Visitor Center.
-The Cane Connector leads you from Edwin Warner Park into Percy Warner Park.
+The one-mile Cane Connector leads you from Edwin Warner Park into Percy Warner Park.
 With its 2,060 acres and 10 trails, Percy Warner Park offers hiking, equestrian, and biking trails.

 Address: Warner Park Nature Center, 7311 Highway 100, Nashville, Tennessee

 Towards the northern end of the trail, Shelby Bottoms connects with Stones River Greenway at the photogenic Cumberland River pedestrian bridge.
 The main trailhead is closer to downtown at Shelby Bottoms Nature Center, which provides trail maps and interpretation about local natural history.
-You can also access the Forrest Green trailhead at 2032 Forrest Green Drive.

 Address: Shelby Bottoms Nature Center, 1900 Davidson Street, Nashville, Tennessee